2toinf/IVM/README.md

 [[paper]](https://arxiv.org/abs/2405.19783) [[project page]](https://2toinf.github.io/IVM/)

+### 🔥 IVM has been selected as outstanding paper at MFM-EAI workshop @ICML2024

 ## Introduction

 We introduce Instruction-guided Visual Masking (IVM), a new versatile visual grounding model that is compatible with diverse multimodal models, such as LMM and robot model.
 By constructing visual masks for instruction-irrelevant regions, IVM-enhanced multimodal models can effectively focus on task-relevant image regions to better align with complex instructions.
 Specifically, we design a visual masking data generation pipeline and create an IVM-Mix-1M dataset with 1 million image-instruction pairs.
 We further introduce a new learning technique, Discriminator Weighted Supervised Learning (DWSL) for preferential IVM training that prioritizes high-quality data samples.
 Experimental results on generic multimodal tasks such as VQA and embodied robotic control demonstrate the versatility of IVM, which as a plug-and-play tool, significantly boosts the performance of diverse multimodal models.